Madhuca glabrescens

-Madhuca glabrescens is a plant in the family Sapotaceae.
-The specific epithet glabrescens means "becoming glabrous", referring to the leaves.
+Madhuca glabrescens is a species of flowering plant in the family Sapotaceae.
+The specific epithet glabrescens means 'becoming glabrous', referring to the leaves.

 Description

 Madhuca glabrescens grows as a tree up to 25 m tall, with a trunk diameter of up to 40 cm.
 The bark is reddish brown.
 Inflorescences bear up to six flowers.
 The fruit is yellowish-brown, ellipsoid, up to 10 cm long.

 Distribution and habitat

 Madhuca glabrescens is endemic to Borneo.
 Its habitat is lowland mixed dipterocarp forest, to 1360 m altitude.

 Conservation

 Madhuca glabrescens has been assessed as vulnerable on the IUCN Red List.
 The species is threatened by logging and conversion of land for palm oil plantations.